The terms in this part of the glossary are organized alphabetically. Note: Pop-up feature needs to be enabled for some links to work.

 See Deep Web

 Holds are items that you have requested through the Public Access Catalog or PAC.
-You place holds on items that you request from other libraries so that they will be sent to you at your home library.
+You place holds on items that you request from other HELM libraries so that they will be sent to you at your home library.
 This is done free of charge.
 You can also place holds on items that you would like to receive but which are not currently available because they are checked out.
-See How to Place Holds

 The ability to critically think while engaging with, creating, and utilizing information and technology regardless of format and platform.
 Learn more about Information Fluency at ISU.
 See also Information Literacy, Information Fluency at BCC

 A specific method to clearly identify a source within the body of a research or scholarly document (e.g. paper, book, article, report, etc.) See also Citation, OWL page on APA in-text Citations, OWL page on MLA in-text Citations, BCC Citation page, Citation Style,

 A specific type of search method within a database, catalog, or search engine that uses minimal limits or parameters.
 The search term(s) (word or phrase) may be located anywhere in the record (title, abstract, full text, subject heading, etc.) See also Author Search, Field(s), Search, Subject Search, Title Search, Tutorial: Choosing and Using Keywords